idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVSource.md

 \int\limits_{V_C} s dV \approx s_C V_C~,

 where $s_C$ and $V_C$ denote the source density at the cell centroid and the cell volume, respectively.
-This integral is added the the corresponding entry of the right hand side of the linear system.
+This integral is added to the corresponding entry of the right hand side of the linear system.
 The source density parameter ([!param](/LinearFVKernels/LinearFVSource/source_density)) accepts anything that supports functor-based evaluations.
 For more information on functors in MOOSE, see [Functors/index.md].